 Other treatments for nasal allergies are also available over the counter.
-These include nasal saline rinses and nasal decongestants.
+These include nasal saline rinses, nasal steroid sprays, and nasal decongestants.
 If you don't find relief from allergy symptoms with over-the-counter products, schedule a visit with an allergist.
 An allergist can help determine exactly what you’re allergic to and how severe your allergy is.
 Treatment may include immunotherapy, known as allergy shots, and other medications, such as prescription nasal corticosteroids and leukotriene inhibitors to control inflammation and reduce symptoms, and antihistamines.

 Nasal Allergies?
 Plan Your Day Around Pollen

 If you have nasal allergies, you know it’s best to avoid allergy triggers.
-That being said, sometimes it’s hard to avoid the blanket of pollen that seems to cover everything in spring.
+Still, it's difficult to avoid the blanket of pollen that seems to cover everything in spring.
 Pay attention to the pollen count on the news and try to stay indoors when the pollen count is high.
 The best time to go outside is early morning when pollen levels are lower or after a heavy rain.